gocodebox/lifterlms/.wordpress-org/readme/description.md

-**LifterLMS is a powerful [WordPress LMS plugin][home] that makes it easy to create, sell, and protect engaging online courses and training based membership websites.** LifterLMS is a complete LMS solution that works with any well-coded WordPress theme, modern WordPress blocks, and all the popular WordPress page builders (like Elementor, Beaver Builder, Divi, etc.).
+**LifterLMS is a powerful [WordPress LMS plugin][home] that makes it easy to create, sell, and protect engaging online courses and training based membership websites.** LifterLMS is a complete course building and LMS solution that works with any well-coded WordPress theme, modern WordPress blocks, and all the popular WordPress page builders (like Elementor, Beaver Builder, Divi, etc.).
 As an engaged WordPress community member, LifterLMS actively encourages and helps other great plugins integrate with LifterLMS like Affiliate WP, Monster Insights, WP Fusion, the most popular form plugins, GamiPress, Astra Pro, the Course Scheduler, and many more.
 You can also connect your WordPress LMS website to 1,500+ other apps via Zapier.
 LifterLMS is one of only 11 WordPress plugins listed in the Zapier app directory.

 As an innovative self-hosted LMS platfom solution LifterLMS strikes a beautiful balance in being an **all-in-one LMS solution** while also integrating with other best of breed technologies relevant to course creators and membership site owners.

 https://www.youtube.com/watch?v=jDVvkipF_pg

 > **Similar to WooCommerce and WordPress**, As a LMS plugin, LifterLMS gives back to the open source WordPress community by contributing the core LifterLMS plugin for FREE for the world to benefit from.
 The core LMS incredibly powerful and customizable by itself with it's course building, membership, gamification system, and more.
 We believe in free distributed learning for all, and our core free open source LMS plugin helps further tha vision **LifterLMS exists to democratize education in the digital classroom.**